null-machine/limbus-company-roll-analyzer/README.md

 Wouldn't it be nice to get the exact chance of a skill winning against a set power?
 With that information, the clashing ability of different sinners could be compared in a quantifiable way.
-This tool approximates every sinner's ability to win a clash against a single coin skill of a set power, and uses that to generate a few tier lists.
+This tool approximates every sinner's ability to win a clash against a single coin skill of a set power, and the expected damage from each sinner skill, and uses that information to generate a set of tier lists.

 ---